Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool renders the current map canvas to an image, returns it inline, and optionally saves to disk.
-While it doesn't explicitly differentiate from siblings like get_canvas_screenshot, the verb 'render' and mention of file saving give a distinct purpose.
+The description clearly states it renders the current map canvas to an image and returns it inline or optionally saves to disk.
+However, it does not differentiate from the sibling tool 'get_canvas_screenshot', which may have similar functionality.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.